grisumbras/enum-flags/README.md

 types as sets of flags.
 That is because *enum classes* do not cast to integers and there are no bitwise operators overloads defined for them.

-This project brings a `flags` class template which:
+This library brings a `flags` class template which:
 * does not convert to or from integer types;
 * does implicitly convert from enum it was instantiated by;
 * does not convert to that enum;